pulumi/pulumi/tests/integration/steps/README.md

+# tests/integration/steps

-This test attempts to exhaustively test all interesting combinations of resource steps.
-This includes:
+This test attempts to exhaustively try all interesting combinations of resource steps.
+This
+includes:

 * Same
 * Create